 Topic: Standards & Accountability

-What policies have states adopted to help students reach college- and career-readiness standards?
-Use the Insights tool to explore standards and accountability data across 16 states:
+Use the Insights tool to explore standards and accountability across 16 states:

-- See what states are doing to foster high-quality professional learning for educators on state college- and career-readiness standards.
+- See what states are doing to foster high-quality professional learning and instructional materials for educators on state college- and career-readiness standards.

 This SREB Policy Brief examines federal waivers to the No Child Left Behind Act of 2001 in 13 SREB states.
 In exchange for the waivers, the states agreed to develop policies that would support college and career readiness, teacher and principal evaluation systems partially based on student achievement, differentiated accountability that gives the most support to low-achieving schools and districts, and a unified accountability system.